yatima1460/Drill/README.md

 * Use your goddamn RAM: The third change is caching everything, I don't care about your RAM, I will use even 8GB of your RAM if this provides me a faster way to find your files, unused RAM is wasted RAM, even truer the more time passes.

+# Which one is a stable branch?
+Only commits tagged with versions' names can be compiled and are considered good, everything else is just dumped in `master`

-# TODO
+# Contributing
-Sorted by priority:
+TODOs:

+- Core Backend
+    - Open file or path
+        - ~~Linux X11~~
+            - Select file if contained folder
+            - Error on file open
+        - Linux Wayland
+            - Select file if contained folder
+            - Error on file open
+        - Windows
+            - Select file if contained folder
+            - Error on file open
+        - MacOS
+            - Select file if contained folder
+            - Error on file open
+    - All comparisons need to be done in lower case strings
+    - Sorting by column system
+    - Commas in numbers strings
+        - Correct separator based on current system internationalization
+    - AM/PM time base
+        - Linux
+        - Windows
+        - MacOS
+    - Folders actual size
+    - Metadata searching and new tokens (mp3, etc...)
+    - Memoization/Cache
+    - Percentage of crawling
+    - About dialog in GUI
+    - Remove the synchronizations using a concurrency list
+    - ~~Split Drill in DrillGTK and DrillCore~~
+    - Add documentation and comments
+    - Fix messy imports
+    - ~~Logging in debug mode~~
+    - NVM could benefit when multiple threads are run for the same disk?
+    - No GC

+- Cli Frontend
+    - More arguments
+    - Better/bare printing

+- ncurses

+- GTK Frontend
     - ~~Open file with double click~~
-- Add to UI list when new results found
+    - ~~Add to UI list when new results found~~
-- All comparisons need to be done in lower case strings
-- AppImage
+    - ~~AppImage~~
     - Open containing folder with right click
-- Sorting by column
     - Alternate row colors
     - ESC to close
     - Error messagebox if opening file fails
     - ~~Icons near the file name~~
-- AM/PM time base
     - .deb
     - .rpm
-- Folders actual size
-- Commas in big numbers
     - Snap
     - Flatpak
-- Metadata searching (mp3, etc...)
-- Spawn thread per thread index to search and remove UI hangs
     - Drag and drop

-- ~~GTK3~~
+- Windows
+    - Open file with double click
+    - Add to UI list when new results found
-- Memoization/Cache
+    - Portable .exe
-- Percentage of crawling
+        - Installer
-- About dialog in GUI
+    - Open containing folder with right click
+    - Alternate row colors
+    - ESC to close
+    - Error messagebox if opening file fails
-- ~~cat /proc/mounts for starting the threads~~
+    - Icons near the file name
-- Split Drill in DrillGTK and DrillCore
-- Add documentation and comments
+    - Drag and drop

-- Fix messy imports
+- MacOS
-- ~~Logging in debug mode~~
-- NVM could benefit when multiple threads are run for the same disk?
+    - Open file with double click
+    - Add to UI list when new results found
+    - Portable executable
-- No GC
+        - Installer
+    - Open containing folder with right click
+    - Alternate row colors
+    - ESC to close
+    - Error messagebox if opening file fails
+    - Icons near the file name
+    - Drag and drop